akhalaf/app-updater/README.md

 ## Features

-- Simple
+- Simple.
-- Fast
+- Fast.
-- Redirecting user to the AppStore
+- Redirecting user to the AppStore.
-- Ability to force the user to update, or nicly remind him
+- Ability to force the user to update, or nicly remind him.
+- Localizable, and you can add new languages.

 ## Show Update Reminder